mncathh/mncathh/README.md

 ## 📌 Featured Projects:
-🦷 Buencamino Dental Specialist (HTML, CSS, JavaScript)
-- A responsive website project showcasing dental services , designed for accessibility and a clean, user-friendly experience.
+🦷 Buencamino Dental Specialist (HTML, CSS, JavaScript) A responsive website project showcasing dental services , designed for accessibility and a clean, user-friendly experience.

 🎬 WATCHFLIX Subscription Management System (Java)
-- A Java console app for managing subscriptions with history, status, and error-handling features.
+A Java console app for managing subscriptions with history, status, and error-handling features.

 🍿Cinema Ticket Management System (Python)
-- This is a Python console app that manages seat bookings, cancellations, availability, and undo actions with unique booking IDs.
+This is a Python console app that manages seat bookings, cancellations, availability, and undo actions with unique booking IDs.

+🛍️ Product Management System (Java)
+It is an application that allows users to efficiently manage inventory by adding, updating, deleting, and viewing products, with all data stored and maintained in a text file for easy tracking and persistence.

 🎮 Hangman Game (Python)
-- A Python console game where players guess words with hangman ASCII visuals.
+A Python console game where players guess words with hangman ASCII visuals.